aktnk/onvif-web-viewer/README.md

 Once the application is running, you can manage your cameras through the web interface.

 *   **Discovering Cameras**: Click the "Discover Cameras" button to automatically scan your local network.
 The scan will probe each IP address in your subnet and may take 2-3 minutes.
     *   Discovered cameras that are already registered will be marked as "Registered".
     *   You can add unregistered cameras by providing their credentials.
 The discovery window will remain open, allowing you to add multiple cameras without re-scanning.
 *   **Adding a Camera Manually**: Click the "Add Camera" button to open a dialog for the camera's details (Name, Host/IP, Port, Username, Password).
 The system tests the connection before adding the camera.
+After successful registration, the camera's time is automatically synchronized with the server.
+*   **Synchronizing Camera Time**: Click the sync icon (⟳) next to any camera in the list to manually synchronize its time with the server's system time.
+A notification will confirm success or display any errors.
 *   **Deleting a Camera**: Click the delete icon next to a camera in the main list.
 A confirmation prompt will appear before deletion.
 *   **Viewing a Stream**: Click the "View Stream" button next to a camera in the list.
 *   **Recording**: While viewing a stream, use the "Start Recording" and "Stop Recording" buttons to create MP4 recordings on the server.